UltraSuite/ultrasuite-doc/docs/download.md

 # Download

-Data from the UltraSuite repository is available via the `rsync` command.
-All flags from this tools should be valid when syncing the UltraSuite repository.
+The complete data from the UltraSuite repository is available via the `rsync` command.
+All flags from this tool should be valid when syncing the UltraSuite repository.

-Because the repository is quite large (**380 GB**), please make sure you have enough space on your disk.
-Alternatively, go through these instructions and download only a subset of the data for which you have space for.
+Sample data from the UltraSuite repository is available via [Edinburgh DataShare](http://hdl.handle.net/10283/3255).

+### Download sample data

+Download of a very small subset of the UltraSuite repository can be achieve via [Edinburgh DataShare](http://hdl.handle.net/10283/3255).
+The downloadable datasets on DataShare contain a small sample from each of the three datasets in the UltraSuite repository, as well as their accompanying documentation.
+This is convenient for users who are unable or unwilling to download the repository using `rsync`.

+This may be the case if you are a Windows user. `rsync` is not trivially installed and manipulated from Windows.
+Feel free to explore the sample data from Edinburgh DataShare and determine if the UltraSuite repository fit your needs.
+Please get in touch with us and we'll try and share the complete repository with you.